apigee/api-platform-samples/learn-edge/proxy-3/README.md

 # Secure the proxy with an API key

-**Important concepts**: This proxy illustrates perhaps **the** central concept you need to know about in Apigee Edge: how API Proxies, API Products, and Developer Apps are **related** and how this relationship allows proxies to be secured with keys (and, as we'll see later, managed in other ways).
+This proxy illustrates perhaps **the** central concept you need to know about in Apigee Edge: how API Proxies, API Products, and Developer Apps are **related** and how this relationship allows proxies to be secured with keys.
+After you deploy and execute this proxy, you'll have a basic understanding of these important concepts.

-### Provision these entities
+### Do this quick, one-time setup

 Run this script to provision an API Product, Developer, and Developer App to Edge.
 Don't worry about what these things are just yet -- after playing with this proxy, you will begin to understand them: